 Asking lots of questions puts an AAC learner in a passive role.
 They learn to respond but not to initiate conversations.
 They may even feel they are being tested.
 They are less likely to see and practice using words for real communication.
 If we think about our day, our most rewarding conversations probably don't have right or wrong answers.

 Instead of always asking questions, we can make comments about what we are seeing, doing, and thinking.
 Describe things!
 Make comments!
-Let AAC users see other language.
+Let AAC learners see other language.

 3. Pausing and waiting